Seen by hundreds of thousands of visitors each year as they tour Dover Castle, St. Mary in Castro is, first and

 Services are usually at 10am every Sunday, (unless highlighted below)

-They are normally Holy Communion unless otherwise stated, with Sung Matins on the second Sunday each month
+Services are normally Holy Communion unless otherwise stated, with Sung Matins on the second Sunday each month.

-The Church is open during the week for English Heritage visitors.
+The Church is open at all times during your visit to the Castle.

 The Churchwardens are :